wareya/OpenMW-Shaders/README.md

 zoom, zoom_smooth: Zoom in the center of the screen.
 Mainly for debugging, but if you're OK with the blurriness, you can use zoom_smooth to hide the screen-edge artifacts of screenspace reflections.

 # Using the water shader

+**ＷＡＲＮＩＮＧ:** The water shader is currently experimental.
+OpenMW doesn't expose enough for water shaders to work 100% right.

 To use the water shader, open `water_fragment.glsl` and, below this line: